Blackboyy01/Monday-coffee-Analysis/README.md

 ---

-## 🗂️ Project Overview
+##  Project Overview

 This project is a business that  is tasked with supporting a strategic expansion decision.
-Using a relational database of city demographics, product listings, customer records, and transaction data, SQL queries were written to answer 10 key business questions spanning market sizing, revenue analysis, product performance, and cost efficiency.
+Using a relational database of city demographics, product listings, customer records, and transaction data, SQL queries were written to answer **10** Likely business questions spanning market sizing, revenue analysis, product performance, and cost efficiency.

-The analysis culminates in a ranked recommendation of cities for new café openings, backed by quantitative evidence across multiple dimensions : revenue, footfall, consumer potential, and rent economics.

 ### Database Schema